platformatic/platformatic/docs/guides/compiling-typescript-for-deployment.md

 ## Compiling for deployment

 Compiling for deployment is then as easy as running `plt service compile` in that same folder.
-Rememeber to set `PLT_TYPESCRIPT=false` in your enviornment variables in the deployed environments.
+Rememeber to set `PLT_TYPESCRIPT=false` in your environment variables in the deployed environments.

 ## Usage with Runtime

-If you are building a [Runtime](/reference/runtime/introduction.md)-based application, you will need to compile every service independently or with the use of `plt runtime compile`.
+If you are building a [Runtime](/reference/runtime/introduction.md)-based application, you will need to compile every service independently or use the `plt runtime compile` command.